 A sanitary sewer lateral is a pipe that carries sanitary waste from the plumbing system in a home or business to the public sanitary sewer main.
 The sanitary sewer lateral is located on your private property while the public sanitary sewer main is typically located in a public right of way (public streets) or a dedicated County easement located on private property.
 Sanitary sewer laterals are typically 4" to 6" in diameter and public sewer mains are 8" and larger in diameter.

 Many homes and businesses have sewer lateral cleanouts.
 A cleanout is a vertical pipe from an underground sewer lateral to the surface.
 A sewer cleanout is a point of access where the sewer lateral can be serviced.
 It usually is 4" in diameter and has a tight-fitting steel or plastic cap over it.
-If you are not successful in locating one, you either do not have one or it may be buried under dirt.
+If you are not successful in locating one, you either do not have one or it may be buried under dirt or landscaping.
 A plumber can assist you in locating it and if your home does not have one, you may want to add one.

 Help protect your property and the environment by following these tips:

 Maintain/repair your private sewer lateral to meet regulations and area plumbing codes.

 Clear roots, grease, debris, or other blockages in the lateral all the way to the connection with the sewer main.